Ready to experience everything nature and wildlife Sabah has to offer? Consider visiting Tabin Wildlife Reserve and Resort!

 - Check into your room

 - If you arrive on the 8am transfer, visit the Trogon Hall gallery.
-Here, this is information about the conservation of Tabin as well as on the birds
+Here, there is information about the conservation of Tabin as well as on the birds

 - Trekking to the active Lipad mud volcano which is popular with wildlife.
 Watch from the elevated area and identify the animal footprints